q-contradiction/gambling/roulette_strategy.md

 The gambler bets his entire capital.

-All betting strategies are limited by the current bank (we can’t bet more than we have), we can’t bet more than the Casino Limit, and most important **we never bet more money than we need to reach our target.**
+All betting strategies are limited by the current bank (we can’t bet more than we have), we can’t bet more than the casino limit, and most important **we never bet more money than we need to reach our target.**
 Thus the bold strategy doesn’t necessarily mean we always put all money.
-If our current bank is 80, our target is 100 and we bet on red, we will place 20$
+If our current bank is 80, our target is 100 and we bet on red, we will place $20.

 ### Martingale

-Suppose that we bet 1$ to an event with payout p, expecting to make p units profit, *S*<sub>0</sub> = 1 If we lose the bet, in order to cover the loss and make p units profit, the next bet has to be:
+Suppose that we bet 1$ to an event with payout p, expecting to make p units profit, *S*<sub>0</sub> = 1 If we lose, in order to cover the loss and make p units profit, the next bet has to be:
 $S_1 = \\frac{p + 1}{p} = 1 + \\frac{1}{p}$.
 If
 *S*<sub>*n* − 1</sub> = *x*<sup>*n* − 1</sup>, where
 $x = 1 + \\frac{1}{p}$, then after n-1 consecutive loses,